ericgj/d3-form/Readme.md

   * Declarative form builder syntax
   * Input binding abstracted from DOM events
+  * Composable
   * Simple interface for custom input components
+  * Dynamic (data-driven) component generation

 ## Installation

   Install with [component(1)](http://component.io):

     $ component install ericgj/d3-form

+  Note this library has an implicit dependency on d3.
+That is, it assumes a `d3` global.

 ## Example